List of The 39 Clues characters: Irina Spasky

-Jonah and Broderick Wizard
+Jonah Wizard

-Jonah (from Los Angeles, California) and Broderick Wizard (from Dallas, Texas) are the most famous team in the quest.
-Jonah is fifteen years old.
-Jonah is an award-winning musician, artist, writer, producer, and entrepreneur, with his music on the top ten in almost every country; with his father Broderick serving as his personal manager.
-Jonah always wear blings around his neck, while Broderick always brings his BlackBerry with him.
-Cora Wizard, Broderick's wife, tried to train Jonah to become a killer.
-Also in the eighth book, Jonah decided to quit the quest, only to return in the last book, where he was revealed to be a fan of William Shakespeare.
-Jonah is a Janus, wherein Cora serves as one of the branch leaders.
-Although Broderick is not a Cahill, he knows three more Clues than his family suspect he knows.
-Jonah's official card is No. 80, while Broderick is No. 153.
+Jonah Wizard (from Los Angeles, California) is a fifteen year old musician.
+He is an award-winning musician, artist, writer, producer, and entrepreneur, with his music on the top ten in almost every country; with his father Broderick serving as his personal manager.
+Jonah always wear jewelry around his neck.
+Cora Wizard, Jonah's mother, tried to train Jonah to become a killer.
+In The Emperor's Code, Jonah decided to quit the quest, only to return in Into the Gauntlet, where he was revealed to be a fan of William Shakespeare.
+Jonah is a Janus, and his mother, Cora serves as one of the branch leaders.
+Jonah's official card is No. 80.